-Cash and investments for the Investment Fund, and the Settlement Trust as of June 30, 2005 and for NRDA&R as of September 30, 2005 are as follows:
+Cash and investments for the Investment Fund, and the Settlement Trust as of June 30, 2006 and for NRDA&R as of September 30, 2006 are as follows:

 Settlement Trust - The Council invests Settlement Trust Funds in the State's internally managed General Fund and Other Non Segregated Investments Pool (GeFONSI).
 GeFONSI consists of investments in the State's internally managed Short-term and Intermediate-term Fixed Income Pools.
 Actual investing is performed by investment officers in the State's Department of Revenue, Treasury Division.
-A complete description of the investment policy for each pool is included in the Department of Revenue, Treasury Division, Policies and Procedures.
+A complete description of the investment policy for each pool is included in the Department of Revenue, Treasury Division, Policies and Procedures, available from the Department of Revenue.

 Investment Fund - The State maintains the Investment Fund as part of several investment pools including the Short-term Fixed Income Pool, the Broad Market Fixed Income Pool, and the non-retirement Domestic and International Equity Pools.
-The Nonretirement Domestic and International Equity Pools are open-ended mutual fund-like pools, and are therefore not categorized with regard to credit risk.
+The Non-retirement Domestic and International Equity Pools are open-ended mutual fund-like pools, and are therefore not categorized with regard to credit risk.